daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 As great as these strengths of Bash are, the aforementioned quirks are unfortunate and significant.
-My goal with this blog post is to get you better acquainted with these quirks and show you how to avoid them.
+My goal with this blog post is to get you better acquainted with the weirdisms of Bash and show you how to either work with or avoid them.

 # Comments?